mjg123/mjg123.github.io/_posts/2018-05-25-Multi-Stage-Docker-Build-with-jlink.md

 As we saw, the Oracle Linux 7-slim base image is over 100mb, but we can use [Alpine Linux](https://alpinelinux.org/) as our base image instead.
 Alpine is a really tiny Linux distribution (4.15mb!), but it's powerful enough to run a JVM.

-Because Alpine uses [musl-libc](https://www.musl-libc.org/) instead of glibc we can't use a regular JVM but in the JDK11 Early-Access builds there is a build for MUSL.
-This is a port of the JVM which runs on musl-bases Linuxes, the project which produces it is called [Project Portola](http://openjdk.java.net/projects/portola/).
+Because Alpine uses [musl-libc](https://www.musl-libc.org/) instead of glibc we can't use a regular JVM but in the JDK11 Early-Access builds there is a build for musl.
+The port of the JVM which runs on musl-based Linuxes is called [Project Portola](http://openjdk.java.net/projects/portola/).

 So, the multi-stage Dockerfile now looks like this: